-Director of State Research and Policy Analysis Drew Catt conducts analyses on private educational choice programs and conducts surveys of private school leaders and parents of school-age children.
+Director of State Research and Special Projects Drew Catt conducts geospatial analyses, analyses on private educational choice programs and surveys of private school leaders and parents of school-aged children.

 Prior to joining EdChoice—formerly the Friedman Foundation—in May 2013, Drew served as the program associate for The Clowes Fund, a private family foundation located in Indianapolis that awards grants to nonprofits in Seattle, Greater Indianapolis and Northern New England.

-Drew is a native of central Indiana and currently resides in downtown Indianapolis with his wife Elizabeth.
+Drew is a native of central Indiana and currently resides in downtown Indianapolis with his wife Elizabeth and their son Theodore.

 Dr. R. Wilburn Clouse (Big Wil), Creativity and Entrepreneurship

 Never imagine yourself not to be otherwise than what it might appear to others that what you were or might have been was not otherwise than what you had been would have appeared to them to be otherwise.

 High School Mascot

 Inspiration for Joining the Educational Choice Movement

 Seeing the sacrifices my parents made to homeschool me when the public elementary school across the cornfield wasn’t going to be the best option inspired me to join this movement.
 It’s all about finding the best fit school for students at each stage of their lives.
 I’m a product of all three sectors of education: I was homeschooled for primary school, attended my local public secondary school, went to an out-of-state private university for undergrad and then returned to Indiana and received graduate degrees from a local public university.